-1. Did you know that guardian angels are there to take care of children?
+1. Did you know that a guardian angel is there to take care of children?

-Yes there is guardian angels to protect children.
+Yes, there are guardian angels to protect children.
 Please read Mathew 18:10 “See that you do not despise one of these little ones.
-For I tell you that their angels in heaven always see the face of my Father in heaven."
+I tell you that their angels in heaven always see the face of my Father in heaven."

 2. Do you know the name of the first prophet who prophesied about the coming of Jesus.?